vmalla30210/CollaborativeTodoList/README.md

 3. Run the application:
 node app.js

-angelscript

 ## Implementation Comparison

 This project demonstrates how the same application can be implemented in two different programming languages with different paradigms.
 The Java implementation leverages static typing and thread-based concurrency, while the JavaScript implementation uses asynchronous programming and events.

-For a detailed analysis of the differences between implementations, see the [Comparison Report](Comparison-Report.md).

 ## Usage